How Much Screen Time Is Healthy For A Teenager?

 Teens are spending more time on their devices than ever before.
-As a result of remote schooling and increased hours spent at home, nearly half of children and teens are online more than six hours a day.
-That’s an increase of 500 percent from 2019, according to a ParentsTogether survey.
-And with each additional hour spent online, the risk of gaming disorder and social media addiction increases.
-Therefore, healthy device management is essential for teens who are engaging in or at risk for tech overuse—a category that includes just about every teen living in the 21st century.
+Nearly half of children and teens are online more than six hours a day—an increase of 500 percent from 2019, according to a ParentsTogether survey.
+And, with each additional hour spent online, the risk of gaming disorder and social media addiction increases, along with the negative emotions associated with online interaction.
+Therefore, a parent’s ability to limit screen time for teens is essential.

-Healthy device management focuses on helping teens to build a more balanced relationship with technology, whether that’s social media, gaming, or other types of device or screen use.
-In order to establish these healthier device-based habits, teens often need professional support to understand how their usage is affecting them, explore underlying issues prompting their behavior, and make changes that enhance their well-being and allow them to make more real-life connections.
+Healthy device management focuses on helping teens to build a more balanced relationship with technology, including social media, gaming, or other types of device use.
+In order to establish these healthier habits, teens often need professional support to understand the benefits of limiting screen time, explore underlying issues prompting their behavior, and make changes that enhance their well-being and allow them to make more real-life connections.

-When to Seek Help: Warning Signs of Device-Driven Dysregulation Issues
+When to Seek Help: Warning Signs of the Need to Limit Screen Time for Teens

-These eight warning signs indicate that a teenager may be experiencing gaming disorder issues or other problematic struggles with their online engagement:
+These eight warning signs indicate that a teenager may be experiencing gaming disorder, social media use, or other problematic struggles with their online engagement:

 - Preoccupation with social media, video games, or other digital activities, along with a loss of interest in IRL activities they used to enjoy